 Day 2: Copenhagen > Stockholm

 Next morning, take an early train for the 5 hour 30 minute journey to Stockholm, travelling along the Öresund Link – a huge bridge-turned-tunnel which straddles the border between Denmark and Sweden.
-Catch the 08.07 high-speed tilting train from Copenhagen Central (København Hovedbanegård), changing at Lund at 09.25 and arriving into Stockholm Central at 13.35.
+Catch the 08.19 high-speed tilting train from Copenhagen Central (København Hovedbanegård) which arrives into Stockholm Central at 13.34.

 Then spend the afternoon in the Swedish capital.
-Get lost in the winding cobblestone streets of medieval Gamla Stan.
-Stockholm’s old town was founded in 1252 and its gold-painted buildings are mixed in with churches, palaces, museums and squares.
+Get lost in the cobblestone streets of medieval Gamla Stan, Stockholm’s old town.
+It was founded in 1252 with gold-painted buildings mixed with churches, palaces, museums and squares.
 Spread across four islands, the area is also home to the Storkyrkan cathedral, Swedish Parliament and Royal Palace.

 Go back in time with a journey through the history of Sweden at the Skansen Open Air Museum.
-Or learn more about Sweden’s biggest exports (other than IKEA) at the ABBA Museum and the Nobel Prize Museum.
-And don’t miss the metro – even if you’re not planning on travelling anywhere, the painted stations of this underground art gallery are still worth a visit.
+Or learn more about Sweden’s biggest exports (other than IKEA) at the ABBA Museum and the Nobel Prize Museum (if you’re planning on visiting a few places you can save money using a Go City Stockholm Pass*).
+And don’t miss the metro – even if you’re not planning on travelling anywhere, this underground art gallery is worth a visit.

 Day 3: Stockholm > Oslo

-Then head back to Stockholm Central to catch an afternoon train across the border to Oslo in Norway.
-It’s a 6-hour journey so you might want to stock up on some kanelbullar (Swedish cinnamon buns) to keep you going.
-Take the 15.28 direct Intercity train from Stockholm Central and you’ll arrive into Oslo Central station at 21.24, in time for a late dinner.
+Then head back to Stockholm Central to catch the afternoon train across the border to Oslo in Norway.
+It’s a 6-hour journey so you might want to stock up on some kanelbullar (Swedish cinnamon buns).
+Take the 15.29 direct Intercity train from Stockholm Central and you’ll arrive into Oslo Central station at 21.24, in time for a late dinner.

-Where to stay in Oslo: A couple of minutes’ from the train station, Clarion Hotel The Hub is one of the biggest hotels in Oslo.
-As well as its 812 rooms there’s a good range of facilities including a pool, gym, sauna, urban garden and rooftop bar and restaurant with views across the city.
+Where to stay in Oslo: A couple of minutes’ from the train station, the environmentally friendly Clarion Hotel The Hub* is one of the biggest hotels in Oslo.
+As well as its 812 rooms there is a good range of facilities, including a pool, gym and sauna.
+There’s also an urban garden and rooftop bar and restaurant which has great views across the city.

 Day 4: Oslo

-Catch a ferry from Oslo’s harbour across the bay to the Bygdøy Peninsula, where you can learn more about Norway’s maritime history at the Viking Ship Museum, Norwegian Maritime Museum and museums dedicated to the Fram and Kon-Tiki ships.
-Then head to Aker Brygge, an old shipyard whose brick warehouses have been turned into waterfront restaurants.
+Or catch a ferry from Oslo harbour across the bay to the Bygdøy Peninsula to learn more about Norway’s maritime history at the Viking Ship Museum, Norwegian Maritime Museum and museums dedicated to the Fram and Kon-Tiki ships.
+Then head to Aker Brygge, an old shipyard with brick warehouses turned into waterfront restaurants.

 Day 5: Oslo > Flåm

 From Myrdal, catch the scenic Flåmsbana mountain railway for the 50-minute journey to Flåm, on the edge of the fjords.
-The train departs from Myrdal at 13.27 and arrives into Flåm at 14.25 from April to October (if you’re travelling between November and March, it departs Myrdal at 13.05 and arrives into Flåm at 13.55 – you can find the full timetable online).
+The train departs from Myrdal at 13.24 and arrives into Flåm at 14.22 from April to October (or if you’re travelling off season, it departs from Myrdal at 13.15 and arrives into Flåm at 14.05 – see the full timetable).

-The Flåmsbana was built in the 1920s, and its steep gradient meant that each of the 20 tunnels along the route had to be dug out by hand.
+The Flåmsbana was built in the 1920s, and its steep gradient meant that each of its 20 tunnels had to be dug out by hand.
 Since then it’s become one of Norway’s top visitor attractions.
-Prepare to get dizzy from checking out the views from each side of the train as it zig-zags its way past lakes, waterfalls, rocky cliffs, green valleys and wooden churches.
+Prepare to get dizzy from checking out the views from each side of the train as it zig-zags past lakes, waterfalls, rocky cliffs, green valleys and wooden churches.

 The tiny village of Flåm lies on the banks of the Sognefjord – the longest fjord in Norway.
 Spend the afternoon taking a look around the village.
-Follow the pathway along the water’s edge to soak up the views, visit the Flåm Railway Museum to find out more about how the Flåmsbana was built, and try local craft beer paired with traditional dishes at the Ægir brewery.
+Follow the pathway along the water’s edge to soak up the views, visit the Flåm Railway Museum to find out how the Flåmsbana was built, and try local craft beer and traditional dishes at the Ægir brewery.

-Where to stay in Flåm: The Fretheim Hotel’s been welcoming visitors to Flåm since the 19th century.
-And you can get a taste of those days in its Historic Wing, where rooms have antique furniture, china tea sets and clawfoot baths.
-The hotel’s a cosy mix of pine, tartan and log fires, with huge windows in the restaurant to make the most of the fjord and mountain views.
+Where to stay in Flåm: The Fretheim Hotel* has welcomed visitors to Flåm since the 19th century.
+Get a taste of those days in its Historic Wing, where rooms have antique furniture, china tea sets and clawfoot baths.
+The hotel’s a cosy mix of pine, tartan and log fires, with huge windows in the restaurant to make the most of the views.

-Read more: The Flam Railway: Norway’s most scenic train journey
+Read more: The Flam Railway: Norway’s most scenic train trip

 Day 6: Flåm > Bergen

-Where to stay in Bergen: Det Hanseatiske Hotel is right in the historic heart of Bryggen, located next door to the Hanseatic Museum.
+Where to stay in Bergen: Det Hanseatiske Hotel* is right at the historic heart of Bryggen, next door to the Hanseatic Museum.
 The building dates back to 1703 and is full of character, with original features, moody lighting, three restaurants and a library-style bar.

-Read more: Sailing the Sognefjord: A Norwegian fjords boat trip from Flam
+Read more: A Norwegian fjords boat trip from Flåm

 Day 7: Bergen